04Sai/Church/README.md

 This is a group project for INSY55, creating a website using React for a church and school named "Brothers of Christ of Banneux, Inc".
 The website serves as an online platform, offering various pages and functionalities.

 ## Project Overview
 The **Brothers of Christ of Banneux, Inc** website aims to provide information and resources to the church community and school members.
-The website features static pages including Home, About, About BOC, Programs, History, Watch Live Replay, and Contact.
-Additionally, it includes a static Login and Register page for access to the Student Portal.
+The website features functional pages including Home, About, About BOC, Programs, History, Watch Live Replay, and Contact.
+Additionally, it includes a Login and Register page for access to the Student Portal.

 ### Prerequisites